dosinabox/racebets-task/README.md

 - `https://localhost/api/v1/users/edit/{id}` (POST): Send form-data to update an existing user.
 - `https://localhost/api/v1/users/{id}` (GET): Get info about an existing user.
 - `https://localhost/api/v1/transactions/{id}` (POST): Send form-data to create a transaction for the user with the given ID.
+- `https://localhost/api/v1/reports` (POST): Send form-data to get the report about the latest transactions (past 7 days by default).

 POST form-data example for users:
 ```